 Anywhere you see this technology help button will take you there:

-The IT department has assessed each Chromebook that was distributed, and while they are used, these Chromebooks are in proper working condition.
-This Chromebook is the property of B-PC School District and is subject to the Acceptable Use and Care Agreement that is signed within the Parent-Student Handbook.
-There is also a schedule of charges that applies to repairs of these Chromebooks that can be found in the Handbook.
+The Chromebook you were issued is the property of B-PC School District and is subject to the Acceptable Use and Care Agreement that is signed within the Parent-Student Handbook.
+(The technology section of the Handbook is also linked on this page below.)
+There you can also find a schedule of charges that applies to repairs of these Chromebooks when necessary.

 high school student chromebooks

-Beginning with the 2021-22 school year, the high school is starting a new arrangement for our 1:1 Chromebooks.
+Beginning with the 2021-22 school year, the high school began a new arrangement for our 1:1 Chromebooks.
 The Chromebook that is assigned to you is the Chromebook you will keep until you graduate from B-PC High School.
-Once you meet all the requirements for graduation, the school will transfer ownership of the Chromebook to you and it will be yours to keep.
+Once you meet all the requirements for graduation, and all your fees are paid in full, the school will transfer ownership of the Chromebook to you and it will be yours to keep.

 If you withdraw prior to meeting all graduation requirements, the Chromebook must be returned.
 And, during your enrollment here, the Chromebook remains the property of B-PC School District and is subject to the Acceptable Use and Care Agreement that is signed within the Parent-Student Handbook.
 There is also a schedule of charges that applies to repairs of these Chromebooks that can be found in the Handbook.